mulderp/mulderp.github.com/_posts/2014-06-05-Usability-is-Everywhere.md

 When you teach or write code or design interfaces, are you conscious of this challenge?
 Are you aware of how people are receiving you?
 Or are you just dumping, forcing people to think the way you do (or assuming they already do)?
 What kind of contact are you making?
 Is your communication ethical, in the way I just described?
 Are you guiding and creating joy and insight, or adding to confusion, frustration, even cynicism?
 Are you showing respect and care, or just being lazy?

 There is no simple prescription in this post.
 You won’t find me saying something like “keep your presentations modest” or “always over-comment your code.”
-There’s nothing modest about [Hyperloops](http://www.spacex.com/hyperloop) or [Cosmos](http://www.cosmosontv.com/) or [Capital in the Twenty-First Century](http://www.amazon.com/gp/product/067443000X/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=067443000X&linkCode=as2&tag=goitogro-20&linkId=PDWF53HV5SU6HEUO), and that’s a good thing.
+There’s nothing modest about [Hyperloops](http://www.spacex.com/hyperloop) or [*Cosmos*](http://www.cosmosontv.com/) or [*Capital in the Twenty-First Century*](http://www.amazon.com/gp/product/067443000X/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=067443000X&linkCode=as2&tag=goitogro-20&linkId=PDWF53HV5SU6HEUO), and that’s a good thing.
 With apologies to my forebears, there are no “Ten Commandments of Ethics” that have general applicability, no rules of thumb that guarantee you’ll make contact with your users and your audience.

-The real prescription is simpler and more challenging: you have to care.
+The real prescription is simpler and more challenging: you have to *care*.
 If you aspire to greater care and empathy as a person and as a technologist, your presentations will connect, your code will self-document, your designs will delight.
 If you bring a passion for character development along with your love of learning and creating, your users will feel it.

 Usability is everywhere.
 Ethics are everywhere.
 The more care you show for your users, the more successful you will be.